Aryan-rad/Job-Finder/README.md

 # Job Finder
-Job Portal project is made in PHP using Laravel framework.
+Job Finder project is made in PHP using Laravel framework.

 # Installation